bibliography

 Military service: US Navy; US Army Air Corps

 One look at the album cover and you know Tony Martin made music for another era.
 He started as a saxophone player, forming his Red Peppers band while he was still in high school.
-He performed with Woody Herman at the 1933 Chicago World Fair, but came to fame primarily as a vocalist.
-His biggest hits include a 1946 recording of "To Each His Own", "There's No Tomorrow" in 1950 (to the tune of the Italian ballad "O Solo Mio"), and the amusing 1950 novelty tune "I Said My Pajamas (and Put on My Pray'rs)".
+He played sax with Woody Herman at the 1933 Chicago World Fair, but came to fame primarily as a vocalist.
+His biggest hits included a 1946 recording of "To Each His Own", "There's No Tomorrow" in 1950 (to the tune of the Italian ballad "O Solo Mio"), and the amusing 1950 novelty tune "I Said My Pajamas (and Put on My Pray'rs)".

-After the attack on Pearl Harbor in December 1941, Martin did double duty during the war, first serving in the Navy, then the Army.
+After the attack on Pearl Harbor in December 1941, Martin did double duty during the war, first serving in the US Navy, then the US Army.
 In his first assignment after Army boot camp, he sang for Glenn Miller's Army Air Forces Training Command Orchestra, but he later saw serious action, and won the Bronze Star.

 After World War II he was a semi-regular on Walter Winchell's Lucky Strike Hour on radio, and in the early 1950s he hosted The Colgate Comedy Hour three times -- like Saturday Night Live, the show had a different host each week.
 From 1954-56 he hosted his own 15-minute The Tony Martin Show on NBC, singing a song, briefly chatting with a celebrity guest, and then asking viewers to stay tuned for the network's prime time nightly newscast.
 Martin's singing voice was sweet, but his on-screen charisma was minimal, and by the late 1950s he was an occasional guest star on The George Burns Show and Arthur Godfrey and His Friends.